8

 VERDICT

-A good car, in short.
-I just fear that Xpeng’s marketing people will have a hell of a job on their hands making people take notice of a car that doesn’t seem to have many distinguishing features.
+The G6 is a good car, in short, but Xpeng’s marketing people will have a hell of a job on their hands making people take notice of a car that doesn’t seem to have many distinguishing features.

-Then again, perhaps its unnoteworthiness is, in itself, a feature.
-In the G6, I wasn’t annoyed by a tetchy ride, jerky accelerator, mandatory one-pedal driving or poor adaptive cruise control, as I might have been in a Tesla Model Y, but I was driving a car that for all intents and purposes does the same things for less money.
-The product is objectively impressive – I’m just not sure how you turn all of that into a catchy marketing slogan.
+Then again, perhaps its unnoteworthiness is in itself a feature.
+In the G6, we haven't been annoyed by a tetchy ride, jerky accelerator, mandatory one-pedal driving or poor adaptive cruise control, as we might have been in a Model Y, but we were driving a car that for all intents and purposes does the same things for less money.
+The product is objectively impressive; we're just not sure how you turn all of that into a catchy marketing slogan.

 Illya Verpraet